FreeJoy-Team/FreeJoyWiki/Loading-and-saving-configuration.md

 **Loading of externally modified configuration file may cause unpredictable behavior of device.**

 **Warning!**
-**FreeJoy confgurator config files do not have back compatibility.
+**FreeJoy confgurator config files do not support back compatibility.
 You should not use config files created in older versions of FreeJoyConfigurator**